Industries Expansion Review: The Supply Chain DLC

 Ultimately, Industries is a weighty expansion that addresses one of the game’s thinner systems in a satisfying way.
 It gets my enthusiastic thumbs up.

 Thanks for reading!
-If you found it useful and you end up buying Industries, you can support the site by using one of my affiliate links: Humble Bundle, Fanatical, Green Man Gaming.
+If you found it useful and you end up buying Industries, you can support the site by using one of my affiliate links: Humble Bundle.
 So you know, I bought the expansion (I didn’t have a review copy).
 Thanks so much!